 Fellowship guidelines and requirements

-►Tuition-free training at unlimited workshops and professional development sessions for two years.
+►Tuition-free training at unlimited introductory and advanced workshops for two years.

 ►Free membership in the Dance for PD program, allowing online access to special support resources, a dedicated listserv for teachers, and other materials.

 ►On-going mentoring and support from Dance for PD founding teachers and staff.

 ►Access to visit and observe other Dance for PD network classes around the world (local permission required).

 ►Candidates must complete a written application and submit a written endorsement of their project or existing program from a recognized local PD support group, medical center, or PD organization.

 ►Candidates must attend at least one workshop a year and join Dance for PD as a member

 ►Fellows are required to submit two brief progress reports a year to Dance for PD program staff and Fellowship underwriters.